How to Replace a Tie Rod on VW Jetta/Golf/GTI/New Beetle/MK4

 Replacing the Passenger-Side Tie Rod on MKIVs

 This is actually a very simple job if you have a lot of patience.
-It will take anywhere from two hours to thirty minutes depending on any troubles you run into.
+It will take anywhere from 30 mins to two hours, depending on any troubles you run into.

 You don't absolutely need stands, but if you're going to be working under your car, then I recommend buying them.
 Twenty dollars for security is a lot better than having a car crush your head.